 How Chapter 11 Bankruptcy Works

 Chapter 11 is named after a section of the U.S. Bankruptcy Code and allows companies to reorganize and make a fresh start.
 During the Chapter 11 process, the court assists businesses in restructuring their debts and assets, often permitting them to continue operations.
-Many well-known U.S. companies, such as General Motors, United Airlines, and Texaco, have filed for Chapter 11 at some point to remain viable.
+As part of our bankruptcy advisory service in Toronto, we provide expert guidance on processes like Chapter 11, where the court assists businesses in restructuring debts and assets, often enabling them to continue operations.

 While corporations and partnerships are the most common filers, individuals with significant debt who do not qualify for Chapter 7 or 13 may also be eligible, though this is rare.
 The Chapter 11 process can be lengthy.